d2l-ai/d2l-en/chapter_attention-mechanism/attention.md

 $$\alpha(\mathbf Q, \mathbf K) = \mathbf Q \mathbf K^\top /\sqrt{d}.$$

-With the above formula, let us implement the dot product attention layer `DotProductAttention` that supports a batch of queries and key-value pairs.
+With the above formula, let's implement the dot product attention layer `DotProductAttention` that supports a batch of queries and key-value pairs.
 In addition, for the purpose of regularization, we enable a randomly dropping functionality by specifying the degree of dropout within our implementation.

 ```{.python .input  n=5}
 # Saved in the d2l package for later use